'Passionate' kapa haka performer Hereana Roberts dies in Rarotonga

-A Rotorua woman known for her passionate love of kapa haka, basketball and most of all, her children, has died after collapsing on stage while performing at a kapa haka festival in Rarotonga.
+A Rotorua woman known for her passionate love of kapa haka, basketball and most of all, her children, has died in Rarotonga.

 Tūhourangi-Ngāti Wāhiao kapa haka performer Hereana Roberts was also celebrating her 50th birthday on the tropical island.

-Note: *This story has been amended An earlier version of this story contained inaccurate information.
-Hereana collapsed in the auditorium about an hour before a performance, not on stage.
-She was taken to hospital and died there soon after, before the performance began.
-The article also incorrectly said she was part of the group that had rejoined the rest of the performers that day after their leaving flight was cancelled - rather, Hereana was among the performers who were staying on.
-For clarity, these events happened on Wednesday Rarotonga time, Thursday NZ time.